 (e) The date of application, shall be the date of receipt of application in the office of the Director-General.

-(f) An aircraft type to be included in the Aircraft Rating of a Pilotís licence shall be the aircraft type on the Indian Register of Civil Aircraft and in respect of which a valid Certificate of Airworthiness is in force.
+(f) An aircraft type to be included in the Aircraft Rating of a Pilotís licence shall be the aircraft type on the Indian Register of Civil Aircraft and in respect of which a valid Certificate of Airworthiness or Special Certificate of Airworthiness is in force.

 9. Privileges-No person holding a current pilotís licence shall exercise the privileges of his licence and rating unless he has satisfactorily undertaken a ĎFlight Reviewí in the preceding twenty four months, to show that he maintains the requisite competency and knowledge, in accordance with the procedure laid down by the Director-General in this behalf: